 For those organizations struggling with their cloud adoption, some of the biggest barriers cited by those surveyed have been a lack of visibility (53%) and not enough control (46%) in cloud environments.

-Addressing the challenges outlined in the 2021 Cloud Security Report clearly requires that organizations accept that complexity can be an unavoidable part of their cloud journey without the right tools and embrace a strategy that simplifies cloud operations.
+Addressing the challenges outlined in the 2021 Cloud Security Report clearly requires that organizations accept that complexity can be an unavoidable part of their cloud journey without the right tools.
+Because of this, they must embrace a strategy that simplifies cloud operations.
 With the right solutions and strategy, organizations can achieve visibility and control throughout their cloud deployments and downstream evolution.
 Organizations are grappling with a diverse set of tools that deliver disparate controls and highly variable security posture, specific to each cloud platform.

 The Fortinet Adaptive Cloud Security portfolio offers organizations the ability to bridge this complexity.
-Deeply integrated, cloud-native solutions provide consistent visibility, protection and control through consistent policies that span the diverse array of multi-cloud and hybrid cloud environments.
-This common security framework not only delivers uniform security posture, it also simplifies cyber defense, compliance reporting and data sharing.
-Teams are free to adopt whichever cloud platform suits their particular needs, confident that their data and applications will be safe, resilient and securely accessible in each.
+Deeply integrated, cloud-native solutions provide consistent visibility, protection, and control through consistent policies that span the diverse array of multi-cloud and hybrid cloud environments.
+This common security framework not only delivers a uniform security posture, but also simplifies cyber defense, compliance reporting, and data sharing.
+Teams are free to adopt whichever cloud platform suits their particular needs, confident that their data and applications will be safe, resilient, and securely accessible in each.